Book Donations

 -

-Damaged Books: Broken bindings, missing pages, soiled, musty, moldy, or books with writing, highlighting, etc.
+Damaged books: Broken bindings, missing pages, soiled, or books with writing or highlighting

 -